AleksandrGogolushko/React-carousel/README.md

  link: <https://aleksandrgogolushko.github.io/React-carousel/>.

  Demo version has settings on top of screen: "Infiniti", "Slides on screen".
 They respectively equal the `infinity`,`slidesOnScreen` options.
- If you change the `infinity` option, to correctly work, refresh the page.

   ____________________________________________________________________________
 ## Using
 ```js